EvoGuard: An Extensible Agentic RL-based Framework for Practical and Evolving AI-Generated Image Detection: Methodology

 \textbf{Tool Profile Generation.} We generate tool profiles based on two principles.
 1) \emph{Conciseness}.
 We only describe cases where metric values (accuracy, false negative rate, and false positive rate) are notably high or low on specific data types, omitting ordinary cases, by considering that excessive context length degrades performance~\cite{du2025context} and increases inference costs.
 2) \emph{Ambiguity}.
 Rather than specifying exact numerical values, we use linguistic expressions to convey the magnitude of metrics.
 This is because the training set distribution inevitably differs from real-world applications, and LLM-driven agents possess inherent reasoning capabilities; thus, maintaining ambiguity enables dynamic decision-making based on actual sample characteristics.

 In practice, we generate tool profiles using the training set.
-We employ the same underlying MLLM of \ouragent~as a tagger to assign tags to each image.
-Then for each tool, we compute its metrics under each tag.
-Based on these metrics, we first use a LLM to produce an initial \toolprofile~and then manually refine it.
+We employ the same underlying MLLM of \ouragent~as a tagger to assign tags to each image, then compute each tool's metrics under each tag.
+Based on these metrics, we use LLM to produce an initial \toolprofile~and then manually refine it.
 Given a tool set $\mathbb{T} = \{t_1, t_2,\cdots,t_M\}$, we obtain the tool profile set $\mathbb{P} = \{p_1, p_2,\cdots,p_M\}$.
 We then use this $\mathbb{P}$ for training and inference.

 \textbf{Tool Selection.} To determine the tools for a given image $x$, we first use the MLLM tagger $g$ to obtain its tag $g(x)$.
-Then, at dialogue round $n$, \ouragent~selects specific tool set $\mathbb{T}(n)$ based on the current dialogue context $c_n$, the image $x$ and its tag $g(x)$, and the tool profile set $\mathbb{P}$:
+Then, at dialogue round $n$, \ouragent~selects specific tool set $\mathbb{T}(n)$ based on the current dialogue context $c_n$, the image $x$ and its tag $g(x)$, and the tool profile set $\mathbb{P}$: { }